-Winner of dozens of titles (including a European one), followed by hundreds and hundreds of thousands of fans in Portugal and abroad (wherever there are large Portuguese communities), present in the country's top league since its inaugural season and never relegated, home of world-famous megastars like Cristiano Ronaldo and Luís Figo at some point in their career, Sporting may be second biggest in Lisbon and third biggest (nowadays) in Portugal, but this doesn't make their achievements, their history and their greatness look any smaller.
+Winner of dozens of titles, followed by hundreds and hundreds of thousands of fans in Portugal and abroad, present in the country's top league since its inaugural season and never relegated, home of world-famous megastars like Cristiano Ronaldo and Luís Figo at some point in their career, Sporting CP (occasionally referred to Sporting Lisbon or, in English, Sporting FC) may be second biggest in Lisbon and third biggest in Portugal, but this doesn't make their achievements, their history and their greatness look any smaller.

 Sítio das Mouras (1906-1917)